-As a result of the State of Wisconsin 2011-2013 Biennial Budget, accessing the Economic Support/Income Maintenance programs (Foodshare, Badger Care and Medicaid) have changed.
-As of January 1, 2012, Rusk County Health and Human Services Economic Support Staff have been working with a group of counties called the Northern Consortium.
-This means that eligibility and benefit determination is managed by a team of Econimic Support Workers..
+Effective January 1, 2012, Rusk County Health and Human Services Economic Support works with a group of counties called the Northern Income Maintenance Consortium.
+This means that eligibility and benefit determination is managed by a team of Economic Support Workers.

 The Northern Income Maintenance Consortium

 Check out the new website for NIMC for additional information, hours and resources: